mp-se/gravitymon/docs/_sources/index.rst.txt

 This software uses the following libraries and without these this would have been much more difficult to acheive:

 * https://github.com/jrowberg/i2cdevlib.git

+  This library contains the basic code to interact with the gyro + many more chips.

 * https://github.com/codeplea/tinyexpr

+  Proccess the gravity formula and calculate the gravity and various corrections.

 * https://github.com/graphitemaster/incbin

+  Include binary files into the code, used to service html files.

 * https://github.com/khoih-prog/ESP_DoubleResetDetector

+  Can detect if the reset button is pressed twice, is used to enter WIFI config mode.

 * https://github.com/tzapu/WiFiManager

+  Configure wifi settings.

 * https://github.com/thijse/Arduino-Log

+  Logging library for handling different loglevels and configure what sent over the serial.

 * https://github.com/bblanchon/ArduinoJson

+  Json parser/creator used in configuration files and API's

 * https://github.com/PaulStoffregen/OneWire

+  Communication library used for interacting with temperature sensor.

 * https://github.com/milesburton/Arduino-Temperature-Control-Library

+  Interaction with the DS18B20 sensor

 * https://github.com/Rotario/arduinoCurveFitting

+  Create the gravity formula.

 * https://graphjs.com/

+  Render the graphs in the UI.

 * https://getbootstrap.com/

+  CSS templates for the web page.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   releases
    functionallity
    installation
    configuration